 - Fair Labor Standards Act

 There are various laws prohibiting discrimination in the work place.
 For instance, employees with “disabilities” are protected by the Americans With Disabilities Act.
 Title VII of The Civil Rights Act prohibits employers from discriminating against employees on the basis of sex, race, color, national origin, and religion.
 There are numerous statutes prohibiting discrimination in the work place.
-If you believe you are the victim of discrimination in the work place, call attorney Jacob King for a free consultation.
+If you believe you are the victim of discrimination in the work place, call attorney Jacob King for a consultation.

 Wage and Hour Issues

 The Fair Labor Standards Act establishes minimum wage requirements, overtime requirements, recordkeeping requirements and standards for the employment of minors.
 The Fair Labor Standards Act has certain guidelines employers are required to follow.
 The guidelines established by the Fair Labor Standards Act cover various issues including: overtime, salary exemptions, tipped employees, travel time, wages for agricultural workers, per diem pay, and many other related issues.
 If you or a loved one feel like you have not been paid the correct wages by an employer, we can help.
 Attorney Jacob King has expansive knowledge dealing with the Fair Labor Standards Act.
 Do not miss out on any more wages you have rightfully earned.
 Call The King Law Firm, PLLC and get the money you are owed.